 DJI Mavic Mini Short Review

 The DJI Mavic Mini is a fantastic drone that comes with most of the innovative features that have made DJI the leader in consumer drone technology.
 It has a2.7K camera that is stabilised by an advanced 3-axis gimbal which will give you crystal clear images and videos.
 It has an industry-leading flight time of 30 minutes and a completely new app has been developed with beginners in mind and which gives you access to even more features like quick shots, Sky Pixel and a video/image editing suite.
-It is the best drone in its price range and is suitable for everyone.
+It is one of the best drones in its price range and is suitable for casual fliers and professional photographers.

 - 2.7K Camera

 - 12MP Sensor

 - 30 Minute Flight Time

 So, DJI have finally released the Mavic Mini, the cheapest drone in the Mavic series that costs under $400, it’s still a little expensive if you ask me but way cheaper than their other models.
 In this review of the DJI Mavic Mini you will find out just why there is so much hype around this drone and why it’s the perfect drone for both beginners and experienced drone pilots.

 It was DJI that made the foldable drone design very popular through their Mavic series, but they are expensive drones and not everyone has the budget for one.

 They did rectify this through the Tello drone, which is a very good beginner-friendly drone but it didn’t come with many of DJI’s signature features that have made their drones so popular.
 However, with the Mavic Mini, that all changes, this is a fantastic looking drone, that is lightweight and comes with most of DJI’s innovative features and it is easy to fly.
 This is an updated review of the Mavic Mini which has probably been the most popular high-end consumer drone in 2020.

 DJI Mavic Mini Review